nbrockett/chatserver/README.md

 # chatserver

-A python chat server for the scalable computing module CS7NS1
+A python chat server for the scalable computing module CS7NS1.
+All test should pass using this implementation.

 #### <i class="icon-file"></i> Dependencies: